 Is your suck good enough to do any of that?

-Mine certainly isn’t.
+Mine isn’t.
 I’d guess yours isn’t either, unless you’re a freakin’ writing genius.
-And guess what: you’re not a writing genius.
+And guess what: it’s very unlikely you’re a writing genius.

 Have I burst your bubble?
 Good.
 Now let’s get real about writing and revising.

 I used to tell my writing students that a perfect first draft is suspicious.
 For them, it meant they were plagiarizing, having someone else write their paper, or reusing a friend’s old paper.
-Yes.
-Students are crafty little boogers sometimes.
+Because yes, that’s a thing student do.

 For you, it means that you’re overestimating your writing abilities.
 Or that you’re underestimating the revision process.
 Imagine how much more brilliant your writing could be if you spent some time polishing it.
 If it’s damn good after the first draft, going through a few revisions is going to make it mind blowing.

 Why settle for damn good when you can have mind blowing?